Why a New York restaurateur is arming employees with Apple Watches

 But these are fast fading vestiges of a pre-phone past.
 They’re human, and like humans are inefficient and fallible.
 The future is coming to dinner and it’s accompanied by the notification of an Apple Watch.

-Why a New York restaurateur is arming employees with Apple Watches Why a New York restaurateur is arming employees with Apple Watches Reviewed by Unknown on 11:11 AM Rating: 5
+Why a New York restaurateur is arming employees with Apple Watches Why a New York restaurateur is arming employees with Apple Watches Reviewed by dsgqsqsgs on 11:11 AM Rating: 5

 Ads